-Maggie D. Anderson, Executive Director
+Maggie D. Anderson, Interim Executive Director

 North Dakota Department of Human Services

 Anderson joined the Department of Human Services in 2003 as deputy director of the Medical Services Division, which administers Medicaid and other health programs.
 She was promoted to division director in 2005.
-Anderson has also served as assistant director of child nutrition programs in the N.D.
-Department of Public Instruction prior to joining the Department of Human Services.
+Anderson has also served as assistant director of child nutrition programs in the North Dakota Department of Public Instruction prior to joining the Department of Human Services.